gravitational/teleport/rfd/0014-session-2FA.md

 - availability: many engineers already own a U2F token (like a YubiKey), since they are usable on popular websites (vs HSMs or smartcards)

-We may consider adding support for other 2FA options, if there's demand.
+We may consider adding support for other MFA options, if there's demand.

+### U2F device management

+A prerequisite for usable 2FA integration is solid 2FA device management.
+This work is tracked separately, as [RFD 15](0015-2fa-management.md), to keep designs reasonably scoped and understandable.

+For this RFD, we assume that:
+- teleport 2FA device management is separate from SSO 2FA
+- teleport supports 2FA device management on CLI and web
+- a user can have multiple 2FA devices registered, including multiple security tokens
+- a user can remove registered 2FA devices

 ### authn protocol